 Many students are uncertain about a major when they start college.
 In addition, about 75 percent of students who declare their major when they enroll in college change it at least once before they graduate.

-The core curriculum is the same for all majors.
+Among the requirements for earning your bachelor's degree at UNT is completing our core curriculum.
 These courses focus on English, math, the natural sciences, history, political science, visual and performing arts, the humanities, and social and behavioral sciences.

-We encourage you to fulfill the graduation requirements for the Texas Recommended or Distinguished Achievement Program or the equivalent in high school.
+We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.

-In your junior year, take the SAT or the ACT and have your scores sent to UNT.
+In your junior year, take the SAT or ACT and have your scores sent to UNT.

-In your senior year, apply for admission at www.applytexas.org by March 1 and request that your high school transcript be sent to the UNT admissions office.
+In your senior year, apply for admission at Apply Texas by March 1 and request that your high school transcript be sent to the UNT admissions office.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.
-For details, visit www.unt.edu/credit.

-If you're attending a Texas community college, you should consult our Transfer Articulation web page, the UNT Undergraduate Catalog and an academic counselor/advisor to review your degree plan.
-Proper planning will help you receive the maximum amount of transfer credits.
+If you're attending a Texas community college, you should consult our online transfer guides, the UNT Undergraduate Catalog and an academic counselor or advisor to review your degree plan.
+Proper planning will allow you to receive the maximum amount of transfer credits.

 Our Transfer Center will help you make a successful transition to college life at UNT by connecting you with a peer mentor and other campus resources.
-More than 3,500 students transfer to UNT each year.
-The center is in the University Union, Room 320.
-More information is at transition.unt.edu.
+Each year, 3,900 students transfer to UNT.
+More information about the center is at transition.unt.edu.